 Flax Planet strives to be as eco-friendly as possible, from materials to packaging and waste prevention.

-Rawganique is a small-scale manufacturer focused on providing chemical-free and organic clothing, footwear, bed, bath, and home products.
+Rawganique is a small-scale manufacturer providing chemical-free and organic clothing, footwear, bed, bath, and home products.
 With that, they offer a line of organic eco friendly bedding made of either organic linen, cotton, or hemp.
 These products are also hypoallergenic and contain no dioxin, formaldehyde, PFAS, bleach, or pesticides.

 Rawganique’s selection of sheets and other linens are only available in organic linen, organic cotton, or organic hemp; and their dyes are either natural or biodegradable, fiber-reactive, and non-toxic dyes.

 Rawganique ensures that all of its processes remain chemical-free at every stage of the manufacturing process.
 None of their crops, fibres, or products are chemically treated.
 Not only that, but all of their textiles and products are sweatshop-free and hand-crafted in either the USA, Canada, or Europe.